-By the $g-2$ experiment \cite{10,11,12,13}, the anomalous magnetic moment of the muons was measured and the muon lifetime in flight in a circular orbit provided an important check on the time dilation effect predicted by the special theory of relativity.
-Could it also provide an excellent check on the lifetime asymmetry?
+By the $g-2$ experiment $^{[12-15]}$, the anomalous magnetic moment of the muons was measured and the muon lifetime in flight in a circular orbit provided an important check on the time dilation effect predicted by the special theory of relativity.
+Could it also provide an excellent check on the LA?

 The muon beam is formed from decays ($\pi^+\rightarrow\mu^++\nu_\mu$) of a secondary pion beam.
 Since the pion has spin zero, the neutrino and muon must have antiparallel spin vectors.
-The positive pions decay in flight and the decay muons project in the forward direction, thus the muons and neutrinos have parallel momentum vectors in the laboratory frame.
-The neutrino has negative helicity, so that the positive muons $(\mu^+)$ must have positive helicity, i.e. RH polarized, and might be partially polarized.
-According to the lifetime asymmetry, Eq.~(\ref{eq:3}), the decay rate of RH polarized positive muons, which are antiparticles, is given by
+The pions decay in flight and the decay muons project in the forward direction, thus the muons and neutrinos have parallel momentum vectors in the laboratory frame.
+The neutrino has negative helicity, so that the muon must have positive helicity, i.e. it is RH polarized, and might be partially one.
+According to the LA, Eq.~(\ref{eq:3}), the decay rate of RH polarized positive muons, which are antiparticles, is given by

 where $P$ is the degree of muon polarization and $0\leq P\leq 1$.